metatyper/metatyper/README.md

 Validators for Meta types are categorized into:

 -   **Built-in Validators**: For example, `STRING` Meta type uses `MinLengthValidator`, configurable via the `minLength` argument.

 -   **Runtime Validators**: These are provided as arguments at runtime to the Meta type.

-For more details on the arguments accepted by Meta types, see the [MetaTypeArgs](#metatypeargs) section.
+For more details on the arguments accepted by Meta types, see the [MetaTypeArgsType](#metatypeargs) section.

 Validation occurs automatically when assigning new values to a Meta object.
 Additionally, you can explicitly validate another object using the method: